davidbeard741/arcticfrenz-data/README.md

 ## Part 4: Pretty-Printing

-Pretty-printing involves rearranging fields in a JSON file to enhance its readability for humans.
+Pretty-printing involves rearranging fields in a JSON file to enhance readability.
 This process includes structuring the data by organizing fields in a logical order and improving the overall presentation of the content.

 ### Step 1: By NFT